-There are many accounts throughout folklore of the clashes between the fair folk and humans, once land is acquired for use by the Church.
+There are many accounts throughout folklore of the clashes between the fair folk and humans, once land was acquired for use by the Church.

-Well known tales describe how men would down tools after a day's hard labour laying foundation stones, only to find their work undone the next morning.
-Other folktales describe how fairies angered by the trespass on their land, would topple the church bell into a nearby pool to give a clear message that this new place of worship was not welcome!
+Well-known tales describe how men would put down their tools after a hard day of labour laying foundation stones, only to find their work undone the next morning.
+Other folktales describe how fairies angered by the trespassers on their land, would topple the church bell into a nearby pool, giving a clear message that this new place of worship was not welcome!

-It is only through the actions of a priest to banish these wild beings that work would be allowed to continue, with the fairies never returning once the bell finally chimes in the finished tower.
+It is only through the actions of a priest banishing these wild beings that the work would be allowed to continue, with the fairies never returning after the bell finally chimes in the newly finished tower.

-One particular strain of fairy was said to be more stubborn, and would cause disharmony in abbeys, tempting the monks into drunkenness and distraction.
-Known as 'Abbey Lubbers', these mischevious creatures would take the form of a human helper, sometimes an actual monk or member of kitchen staff.
-Once settled in, their devilish behaviour would begin, distracting the monks from their simple life and reaping merry havoc.
+One particular strain of fairy was said to be more stubborn and would cause disharmony in abbeys, tempting the monks into drunkenness and distraction.
+Known as 'Abbey Lubbers', these mischievous creatures would take the form of a human helper, sometimes an actual monk or member of the kitchen staff.
+Once settled in, their devilish behaviour would begin distracting the monks from their simple life and reaping merry havoc.

 'Abbey Lubber' as an insult, was applied during the Reformation to lazy monks.
 Some saw them growing fat on tithes, feasting and drinking, despite their vows.

 Blame for this behaviour was put on a supernatural influence over the affected monks, particularly on this fairy creature infiltrating their community.

 Friar Rush was one such example.
 The account below is from A Dictionary of Fairies by Katharine Briggs.